 2) Unhealthy Programing of Ego

 The Ego isn’t evil.
-It is a necessary tool connecting our consciousness to our bodies.
-It provides a default set of thinking patterns, behavioral modes, and values that we need to acclimate us to this life.
+It is a necessary tool for connecting our consciousness to our bodies.
+It provides a default set of thinking patterns, behavioral modes, and values that we need to acclimate to this life.

 3) Decluttering the Mind and Our Environment

-Learn the Things We Should Remember
+The Things We Should Remember

 If you think about it, we are our memories.
 If we lose our memories, we become a blank slate.
 However, studies show our memories change over time.
-We can color them in different ways.
+We can color them in unique ways.
 So, one thing we want to hold on to is our memories.
-We can learn to adjust them to remember the important life lessons.
+We can learn to adjust them to remember important life lessons.